bpiggin/advent-of-code-typescript-starter/readme.md

 ## Debugging

-The `Debug Jest Tests` debug config will run your jest tests and let you breakpoint through.
+The `Debug Jest Tests` debug config will run your jest tests and let you breakpoint through them.

 ## Convenience methods

 `log()` will log to stdout but without the annoying linenumbers from jest.
-If you want these use `console.log()`.
+If you want linenumbers use `console.log()`.